ayesha-offical/class_1_python_installation/README.md

-Downloading Pyhton and more packages for python.
+Downloading Pyhton Conda and more packages for python.